Clients API

 get_metrics(time_range=None, metrics=None, ntv_idxs=None, tail=True, plot=True, file=None, data=True, dataset_metadata=None, hub_name='default', channel_metadata=None)

-Gets the requested signal metrics from a data source.
+Gets the requested signal metrics from a linked dataset.

 Parameters: